konard/OpenProducer/README.md

 ## 📖 Usage

+For comprehensive examples and detailed guides, see the [examples/](./examples/) directory.

-### Creating Issues with @xierongchuan Mention (Recommended)
+### Creating Issues with @TheOpenProducerBot Mention (Recommended)

-Simply mention `@xierongchuan` in an issue with your requirements, and the bot will automatically:
+Simply mention `@TheOpenProducerBot` in an issue with your requirements, and the bot will automatically:
 1. Analyze your requirements
 2. Determine the optimal number of sub-issues needed
 3. Break down the specification into actionable tasks